ming71/UCAS-AOD-benchmark/README.md

 ---

-If you have any problem about the benchmark or  the codes, pls contact me via [emal](mq_chaser@126.com) or issue, I will reply as soon as I see the message.
+**Notes** : If you have any problem about the benchmark or  the codes, pls contact me via [emal](mq_chaser@126.com) or issue, I will reply as soon as I see the message.